 - actively participate in the academic sessions, give appropriate feedback, and take part in discussions.

-TIME AND DURATION: second week of May / Juni / July
+TIME AND DURATION: second week of May / June / July

 HOUSING: During the internship students are living in host families (subject of availality) in the area.